‘The Voice’ Season 13: Jennifer Hudson Predicted To Win

 “She’s really not a rookie at this,” Blake Sheldon pointed out during the preview clip of The Voice Season 13, which was shared by Us Weekly magazine on September 13.

-As fans of Jennifer Hudson may recall, the American Idol contestant turned actress became the first female coach to win on the British version of The Voice just months ago and now, as she prepares for the U.S. version of the series, her co-stars appear to believe that she has an advantage over past newbies of the show.
+As fans of Jennifer Hudson may recall, the American Idol contestant-turned-actress became the first female coach to win on the British version of The Voice just months ago.
+Now, as she prepares for the U.S. version of the series, her co-stars appear to believe that she has an advantage over past newbies of the show.

 In addition, as Adam Levine was quick to point out, Jennifer Hudson is the only coach of The Voice who has won an Oscar.
-In fact, Jennifer Hudson has won numerous awards, including a Golden Globe award and two Grammys,
+In fact, Jennifer Hudson has won numerous awards, including a Golden Globe award and two Grammys.

-During another scene from The Voice Season 13 sneak peek, Jennifer Hudson is seen explaining that her journey to superstardom began on a show quite like The Voice and then, years later, she looked up to see Whitney Houston handing her a Grammy.
+During another scene from The Voice Season 13 sneak peek, Jennifer Hudson is seen explaining that her journey to superstardom began on a show quite like The Voice, and then, years later, she looked up to see Whitney Houston handing her a Grammy.

 Continuing on, Jennifer Hudson promised to fight for her team contestants because she knows exactly what it’s like to be in their shoes.